leon-seidel/ForestFireVLM/README.md

 *This section will be updated when the paper is published.*

-This code accompanies a research paper currently under peer review with MDPI.
-The paper explores the application of Vision Language Models for automated forest fire detection and analysis from aerial imagery.

 **Links:**
 - Paper: [Link to be added upon publication]
 - Models and Dataset Collection: [HuggingFace](https://huggingface.co/collections/leon-se/forestfirevlm-67d3429a77d9a5fc6c7ce9f5)